 Proteomics LC-LC-MSn - Basic pH reverse-phase LC, followed by data acquisition through LC–MS2/MS3, was performed as previously described 14.
 Briefly, 75 min linear gradients of 22% to 35% acetonitrile and 10mM ammonium bicarbonate were passed on HPLC C18 columns (Biobasic) with the resulting ninety-six fractions combined as previously described 15.
 Fractions were next analyzed using tandem mass spectrometry (MS2/MS3) on an Orbitrap Fusion mass spectrometer (ThermoFisher) with an in-line EASY-nLC 1000 (ThermoFisher).
 Separation and acquisition settings were performed using previously defined methods 16.

-Statistics and Data Analysis - Thermo .raw files were converted to mzML files using MSConvert with a peakpicking (centroiding) filter applied to the conversion.
+Statistics and Data Analysis - Thermo .raw files were converted to mzML files using MSConvert with a peak picking (centroiding) filter applied to the conversion.
 Resulting mzML files were then input into Fragpipe version 20.0 and analysis was performed using MSFragger version 3.8, IonQuant version 1.9.8, and Philosopher version 5.0.0.
 Fragpipe was run using the TMT-16 MS3 quantification (TMT16-MS3) workflow.
 Briefly, this workflow specifies the use of DDA mode with low mass accuracy MS2 (ion trap) for identification and quantification utilizing a high mass accuracy (orbitrap) MS3.
-MSFragger was run with precursor mass upper and lower tolerance set to 20 ppm, stricttrypsin digestion rules allowing for 2 missed cleavages, and the search was set to include static modifications of carbidomethylation of cystines, TMTpro on lysine and N termini and variable modifications of oxidized methionine.
+MSFragger was run with precursor mass upper and lower tolerance set to 20 ppm, strict trypsin digestion rules allowing for 2 missed cleavages, and the search was set to include static modifications of carbidomethylation of cystines, TMTpro on lysine and N termini and variable modifications of oxidized methionine.
 A database containing the human reference proteome (UP000005640) concatenated with the reference proteomes from Enterococcus faecalis (UP000001415) and Enterococcus faecium (UP000321556) was used to match spectral IDs.
 All reference proteomes were downloaded from UniProt on September 11th, 2023.

 Proteins identified as differentially abundant were subjected to Gene Ontology Analysis using all proteins identified in the experiment as the universe as implemented in ClusterProfiler4.0 17.
 All GO terms described have adjusted p values <0.05 unless otherwise described.